mrApplesauce/LanguageComparison/Swift.md

 Swift was a replacement for Objective-C which had been previously used by developers on Apple platforms.

 ## Unique Features of the Language
+Swift uses optionals which help compat the issue of dereferencing null pointers.
+It is far to easy to dereference a pointer with a null value and this error would likely crash your program.
+To stop this, Swift uses optionals which are like a wrapper around primitive data types that force the developer to take precautions when unwrapping the optional and not allowing for the use of null pointers.

 ## Name Spaces
 #### How are nemespaces implemented?